phetsims/build-a-nucleus/doc/implementation-notes.md

 - __ParticleAtom__: A way of representing an atom in the model.
 It contains and manages references to constituent particles.
-- __ParticleNucleus__: A subtype of ParticleAtom.
+- __ShellModelNucleus__: A subtype of ParticleAtom.
 This manages the positions and motion of all particles in the nucleus on the Chart Intro screen.
 - __ParticleAtomNode__: Node that holds the ParticleView's from ParticleAtom.
 Rearranges particles in different node layers